hishammedayil/sampleSymfonyConsole/README.md

 # OOPs Meet-up Code

-This repository contains the code demonstrated during PHP Reboot meet-up on `Understanding OOPs` under `Code Quality Meet-up series`.
+This repository contains the code to demonstrated during PHP Reboot meet-up on `Understanding OOPs` under `Code Quality Meet-up series`.

 # Availability of video and slides